 British Columbia is the most mountainous region of Canada, and contains a variety of terrain that presents particular challenges to search and rescue teams.
 It is also Canada’s third largest province at 944,735 square kilometres, and is larger than every US state except Alaska.
-In addition to basic search techniques taught during a 70 hour “Ground Search and Rescue” course with a standard curriculum, teams in BC may elect to develop specific technical rescue techniques as are appropriate for their regions.
+In addition to basic search techniques every SAR volunteer receives during a 70 hour “Ground Search and Rescue” course with a standard curriculum, SAR groups have members trained as Team Leaders and Search Management to plan and direct operations.
+Teams in BC may also train in specific technical rescue techniques appropriate for the areas they cover.
 Rescue techniques used in BC are presented below.

 Rope rescue refers to any rescue where a rope is required to safely move the subject, the rescuer, or both.
 This may be on terrain where the slope is over a certain angle, on vertical terrain, or in areas where a slip or fall will have drastic consequences.
 Rope rescue courses in BC teach a top-down, dual rope “static” system that is similar to many other regions in the world.
 Training standards are high, with certifications for team member, team leader and instructor.

 Swift water is any moving water that has the possibility of knocking someone off their feet.
 BC is a province full of rivers and streams and has a significant flooding event every year with ice melt (see the BC River forecast centre for more information on this).
 There is a significant amount of exposure to swift water in the form of fishing, boating, kayaking and white water rafting in BC and there is a need for rescue services both for members of the public, and to keep SAR volunteers safe while searching river banks.

 Swift Water Rescue training is very involved, with some courses lasting several days and covering aspects such as boat operations, shoreline rescue, disentanglement, swimming and “line across” techniques.
 Certifications from operations to instructor are offered.

 Flat Water/Marine Rescue